limulus/vecs/README.md

 Sets the stroke color of the element to the given CSS color string.

+#### .setStrokeOpacity(decimal)

+Set the opacity of the stroke as a decimal where 0 is invisible and 1 is opaque.

 #### .setStrokeWidth(width)

 Sets the stroke width to the given number.